hwwilliams/Title-Tagging/README.md

 ---

-### An example for the correct format of a file name is below
+### An example of the correct format of a file name is below

 **Full file name:** Python 3 Tutorial for Beginners - S01E01 - Why Learn Python?.mp4